 Abstract

 Amplicon based metabarcoding promises rapid and cost-efficient analyses of species composition but due to taxon specific PCR amplification biases, there is still caution over the use of relative abundance estimates derived from metabarcoding.
-PCR-free approaches have been suggested to mitigate this problem, but come with considerable increase in workload and cost.
-Here, we analyze multilocus datasets of diverse arthropod communities, to evaluate the possibility that amplification bias can be countered by 1) targeting loci with highly degenerate primers or conserved priming sites, 2) increasing DNA template concentration during PCR, or 3) by reducing the PCR cycle number or completely avoiding locus specific amplification by directly sequencing genomic DNA.
+PCR-free approaches have been suggested to mitigate this problem, but come with considerable increases in workload and cost.
+Here, we analyze multilocus datasets of diverse arthropod communities, to evaluate whether amplification bias can be countered by 1) targeting loci with highly degenerate primers or conserved priming sites, 2) increasing DNA template concentration during PCR, or 3) by reducing the PCR cycle number or completely avoiding locus specific amplification by directly sequencing genomic DNA.
 Our results show that amplicon sequencing reliably recovers species compositions, but quantitative analyses suffer from read abundance biases between taxa.
 However, this amplification bias can be greatly reduced by choosing degenerate primers or targeting amplicons with conserved priming sites.
 Surprisingly, neither a reduction of PCR cycles, nor a complete exclusion of locus specific amplification have a strong effect on amplification bias between taxa.
-This suggests copy number variation of the target loci as another possible explanation for read abundance differences between taxa, which would affect amplicon based and PCR free methods alike.
+This suggests copy number variation of the target loci is a primary explanation for read abundance differences between taxa, which would affect amplicon based and PCR free methods alike.
 Nevertheless, as read abundance biases are taxon specific and highly predictable, we also show that the application of correction factors can allow reliable abundance estimates using metabarcoding approaches.

 Keyword: amplification bias, amplicon sequencing, metabarcoding, abundance estimates, copy number variation, metagenomics, arthropods